Albrecht von Wallenstein: Alfred Döblin's novel

 Wallenstein is also a main figure in Alfred Döblin's eponymous novel.
 The title of the novel, published in 1920, is misleading, as it does not focus on Wallenstein, but rather on Emperor Ferdinand II, whom Döblin consistently calls Ferdinand the Other (German: Ferdinand der Andere).
 The sections of the book are also often misleadingly named.
 For example, the first book is called Maximilian of Bavaria, although it is almost exclusively about the emperor and his actions that are described.
 The supposed protagonist of this part is only mentioned in passing.

-In the beginning, Döblin describes the emperor according to historical facts but enriches these descriptions with fictional elements.
-The description of the last phase of Ferdinand's life and his death then have nothing to do with historical reality but are entirely a result of Döblin's artistic freedom.

 In the second book of the novel, Wallenstein is introduced rather marginally.
 He only becomes present with the events during his work within the Bohemian coin consortium.
 This corresponds to Döblin's interpretation of Wallenstein in the novel as a whole.
 For Döblin, Wallenstein's economic genius predominates; battles are only fought when they cannot be avoided, as Döblin mainly portrays Wallenstein as a modern manager of long-term war planning.
 Wallenstein is indifferent to religious questions, forcing his partners and opponents to admit to a lie of which they were not even aware.
 Just like Wallenstein, they strive for power and wealth but hide this pursuit behind their religious convictions and assurances of peace.
 Döblin's Wallenstein has no political vision, and even less does he want to reform the empire.
 All that matters to him is wealth and power.
 Döblin's judgment of Wallenstein is thus close to Marxist historiography, which sees all action as the result of economic motives.